-Takeover Defenses and Shareholder Rights-Related Management Proposals Poison Pills (Shareholder Rights Plans) Vote case-by-case on management proposals on poison pill ratification.
+Takeover Defenses / Shareholder Rights Takeover Defenses and Shareholder Rights-Related Management Proposals Poison Pills (Shareholder Rights Plans) Vote case-by-case on management proposals on poison pill ratification.
 The rights plan should have the following attributes: -No lower than a 20% trigger, flip-in or flip-over provision; -A term of no more than three years; -No dead-hand, slow-hand, no-hand or similar feature that limits the ability of a future board to redeem the pill; -Shareholder redemption feature (qualifying offer clause): if the board refuses to redeem the pill 90 days after a qualifying offer is announced, 10 percent of the shares may call a special meeting or seek a written consent to vote on rescinding the pill; and -The rationale for adopting the pill should be thoroughly explained by the company.
 In examining the request for the pill, the company's existing governance structure, including: board independence, existing takeover defenses, and any problematic governance concerns should be taken into consideration.
-Management Proposals to Ratify Existing Generally vote against management proposals to ratify Charter or Bylaw Provisions provisions of the company's existing charter or bylaws, unless these governance provisions align with best practice.
-In addition, voting against/withhold from individual directors, members of the governance committee, or the full board may be warranted, considering: > The presence of a shareholder proposal addressing the same issue on the same ballot; > The board's rationale for seeking ratification; > Disclosure of actions to be taken by the board should the ratification proposal fail; > Disclosure of shareholder engagement regarding the board's ratification request; > The level of impairment to shareholders' rights caused by the existing provision; > The history of management and shareholder proposals on the provision at the company's past meetings; > Whether the current provision was adopted in response to the shareholder proposal; > The company's ownership structure; and > Previous use of ratification proposals to exclude shareholder proposals.

-exhaustion of the NOL.
+Management Proposals to Ratify Existing Charter or Bylaw Provisions Generally vote against management proposals to ratify provisions of the company's existing charter or bylaws, unless these governance provisions align with best practice.
+In addition, voting against/withhold from individual directors, members of the governance committee, or the full board may be warranted, considering: The presence of a shareholder proposal addressing the same issue on the same ballot; The board's rationale for seeking ratification; Disclosure of actions to be taken by the board should the ratification proposal fail; Disclosure of shareholder engagement regarding the board's ratification request; The level of impairment to shareholders' rights caused by the existing provision; The history of management and shareholder proposals on the provision at the company's past meetings; Whether the current provision was adopted in response to the shareholder proposal; The company's ownership structure; and Previous use of ratification proposals to exclude shareholder proposals.
+Net Operating Loss (NOL) Poison Pills/Protective Amendments Vote against proposals to adopt a poison pill for the state purpose of protecting a company's NOLs if the term of the pill would exceed the shorter of 3 years and the exhaustion of the NOL.